wilsonsous/Password-Generator/README.md

  # Password Generator

  # Description
-   Random Password Generator allows the user to quickly generate a password at their disposal with the choice of including lowercase/uppercase letters, numbers, and   special characters once accepted.
+   Random Password Generator allows the user to quickly generate a password at their disposal.
+The user will also have the choice of including lowercase/uppercase letters, numbers, and   special characters once accepted.

    # Technologies used
    - HTML